Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Results: DESI-LIS Lg Planck

-We computed the reduced $\chi^{2}-$values for the best-fit theoretical power spectrum to the measured angular cross-power spectrum with $\nu = 49-2=47$ degrees of freedom, to establish the goodness of fit with modified Lorentzian and sum of Gaussian models.
+We computed the reduced $\chi^{2}-$values for the best-fit theoretical power spectrum to the measured angular cross-power spectrum with $\nu = 49-2=47$ degrees of freedom to establish the goodness of fit with modified Lorentzian and {the} sum of Gaussian models.
 The $\chi^{2}-$values show that both error distribution models can be used for the analysis of the data.
-In Fig. \ref{fig:power_spectra_desi_gg_comp_mod_lor_vs_ngauss} and \ref{fig:power_spectra_desi_kg_comp_mod_lor_vs_ngauss} we show the measured galaxy auto-power spectra and cross-power spectra for the four tomographic bins, with the best-fit theoretical power spectra computed using modified Lorentzian (solid green line) and sum of Gaussians (dashed orange line) fit to the error distributions.
-Since the sum of Gaussians model better captures the peculiarities of the error distributions (as shown in Fig. \ref{fig:photo_err_func_paper3}), we treat the parameters estimated under this model as our baseline results.
+Figures \ref{fig:power_spectra_desi_gg_comp_mod_lor_vs_ngauss} and \ref{fig:power_spectra_desi_kg_comp_mod_lor_vs_ngauss} show the measured galaxy auto-power spectra and cross-power spectra for the four tomographic bins, with the best-fit theoretical power spectra computed using modified Lorentzian (solid green line) and {the} sum of Gaussians (dashed orange line) fit to the error distributions.
+As the sum of Gaussians model better captures the peculiarities of the error distributions (as shown in Fig. \ref{fig:photo_err_func_paper3}), we treat the parameters estimated under this model as our baseline results.